indexed-finance/indexed-core/README.md

 ### Test controller

+`npm run test:controller:1`

+This tests the `MarketCapSqrtController.sol` contract and some of the interactions between the controller and the pool, token seller and pool initializer contracts using a solidity test file.

+`npm run test:controller:2`

+This tests the `MarketCapSqrtController.sol` contract and some of the interactions between the controller and the pool, token seller and pool initializer contracts using a mocha test file.

 `npm run test:controller`

-This tests the `MarketCapSqrtController.sol` contract and some of the interactions between the controller and the pool, token seller and pool initializer contracts.
+Runs both controller tests.

 ### Test category management